nordcloud/aws-codepipeline-cfn-provider/README.md

 # aws-codepipeline-cfn-provider

-aws-codepipeline-cfn-provider is a lambda that works very similar to codepipeline build in cfn provider.
+aws-codepipeline-cfn-provider is a lambda that works very similar to AWS code-pipeline built in cfn provider.
-However it uploads template to s3 bucket before creating stack so it can be used to deploy stacks > 51k.
+However, it uploads templates to s3 bucket before creating stack so it can be used to deploy stacks > 51k.

 ## Deployment
 aws-codepipeline-cfn-provider use `Pipenv` to manage python dependencies.